mansikulkarni96/enhancements/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 ### Upgrade / Downgrade Strategy

-We will support upgrade / downgrade to the Fluentd component, compatible with the release versions of WMCO.
+We will support upgrade to the Fluentd component, compatible with the release versions of WMCO.

 ## Implementation History

-We had initially implemented a [ansible playbook](https://github.com/openshift/windows-machine-config-bootstrapper/tree/0cfab036cefbe4d658b160d9ae80289ce1e1249f/tools/ansible/tasks/logging) approach to install Fluentd and the required plugins onto the Windows nodes.
+Intial implementation includes a [ansible playbook](https://github.com/openshift/windows-machine-config-bootstrapper/tree/0cfab036cefbe4d658b160d9ae80289ce1e1249f/tools/ansible/tasks/logging) approach to install Fluentd and the required plugins onto the Windows nodes.

 ## Drawbacks

-The applications running in Windows containers may not always log to stdout which is what container runtimes expect.
-Microsoft is working on tool that is capable of collecting application metrics from disparate sources like ETW(Event Tracing for Windows), Perf Counter, Custom application logs and route them to stdout for a container but this work is not production ready.
-Given this limitation, the container logging on Windows nodes may not be as good as their linux counterparts, causing a degraded experience to customers.
+The inability to deploy Fluentd pods on the Windows nodes adds to the node configuration steps that includes configuring and managing Fluentd service for each Windows node.

 ## Alternatives

 An alternative approach would be to modify the cluster logging operator to manage Fluentd service on the Windows nodes.
-We are deciding not to go ahead with this approach in the current timeframe since the fluentd DaemonSet pod cannot be deployed onto the Windows nodes, this introduces many unknowns in this project.
+We are deciding not to go ahead with this approach in the current timeframe since the fluentd pod cannot be deployed as a Daemonset on the Windows nodes, this introduces many unknowns in this project.